build-trust/ockam/documentation/guides/draft/rust/get-started/09-secure-channel-via-hub/README.md

-# Secure Channel via a Node in Ockam Hub
+# Secure Channel via Ockam Hub

 ## Introduction

-In the previous guides we learned how to create [secure channels](../05-secure-channel) and connect nodes using [Hub Node forwarding](../xx-connecting-devices-using-hub-node).
+In the previous guides we learned how to create [secure channels](../05-secure-channel) and connect nodes using [Hub Node forwarding](../08-forwarding).

 Now we can conbine these and set up a Secure Channel over a Hub Nodes.